Bill Travers: Geordie and MGM

 Travers's breakthrough came when he was cast in the title role of Geordie (1955), directed by Frank Launder.
 This was popular in Britain and the US and saw him contracted by Metro-Goldwyn-Mayer, which thought he was going to be a big star and brought him to Hollywood.

 MGM cast him in the expensive epic Bhowani Junction (1956), with Granger and Ava Gardner.
 He followed this as the romantic lead in a remake of The Barretts of Wimpole Street (1957), opposite Jennifer Jones.
 Powell and Pressburger wanted him to star in the lead of Ill Met by Moonlight but the role went to Dirk Bogarde.
 Travers briefly returned to Britain to make a comedy, The Smallest Show on Earth (1957), with his second wife Virginia McKenna, whom he had married in 1957.

 Back in Hollywood, he was Eleanor Parker's character's love interest in The Seventh Sin (1957), a remake of a Greta Garbo film.
 MGM tested him for the lead in Ben-Hur (1959) and he wrote a swashbuckler to star himself, The Falcon.
-However his MGM films all performed disappointingly at the box office – Barretts and Seventh Sign were notable flops – and enthusiasm for Travers in Hollywood cooled.
+However his MGM films all performed disappointingly at the box office – Barretts and Seventh Sin were notable flops – and enthusiasm for Travers in Hollywood cooled.

-Travers did "A Cook for Mr. General" for Kraft Theatre (1958) on TV.
-Then he returned to Britain.
+Travers returned to the UK in March 1957 to attend to divorce proceedings and marry Virginia McKenna after which he went back to America in October, for "A Cook for Mr. General" for Kraft Theatre (1958) on TV.

 Return to Britain

 Travers and McKenna starred in a melodrama for the Rank Organisation, Passionate Summer (1958).
 He tried to get up a war film set in Greenland, The Sledge Patrol, but it does not appear to have been made.
 He and Launder tried to repeat the success of Geordie with The Bridal Path (1960), but the film was not a success.

-Travers did "Born a Giant" for Our American Heritage (1960) on TV, then returned to Britain where he made a British monster film, Gorgo (1961).
-Travers and McKenna reteamed on a thriller, Two Living, One Dead (1961).
+In the second half of 1959, Travers made a British monster film, Gorgo.
+In America he recorded "Born a Giant" for Our American Heritage (1960) on TV, then returned to Britain where Travers and McKenna reteamed on a thriller, Two Living, One Dead (1961).
 He then starred in a race car drama for MGM, The Green Helmet (1961), and a comedy with Spike Milligan, Invasion Quartet (1961).

 He was in a Broadway production of A Cook for Mr General (1961).
 Travers starred in a TV adaptation of Lorna Doone (1963).
 He returned to Hollywood to do some episodes of The Everglades, Rawhide ("Incident at Two Graves") and Espionage ("A Camel to Ride").
 Back on Broadway he played the title role in Abraham Cochrane which had a short run.